dell/csm-docs/content/docs/concepts/csidriver/features/powerflex.md

   \"idp_type\": \"$IDP\"
 }"
 ```
->Note: An ID will be generated for the service, which will hereafter be referred to as SERVICE_ID_IDP.
+>Note: An ID will be generated for the service, which will be referred to as SERVICE_ID_IDP

-5. Configure the service id in the ID Provider (Optional)
+(Optional) Configure the service id in the ID Provider

 Since PowerFlex relies on embedded Keycloak for OIDC, a valid redirect URI must be configured for browser based SSO.